Starting from Scratch? Essential EcoVadis Policies & How to Create Them Quickly

 - Focus on Activated Criteria: Review your EcoVadis questionnaire to see which criteria are most relevant ("activated") for your company.
 Prioritise detailed policy content for these areas.

 - Leverage Existing Materials (Carefully!): If you have informal guidelines or procedures, formalise them.
-If you use external Ecovadis policy templates (like those in our Starter Kit), thoroughly customise them to reflect your company's actual practices, risks, and commitments.
+If you use external Ecovadis policy templates (like those in the Starter Kit), thoroughly customise them to reflect your company's actual practices, risks, and commitments.
 Generic, unadapted templates are easily spotted and devalued by EcoVadis.

 Why are policies a crucial starting point for an EcoVadis assessment?